Milwaukee Wisconsin Salvation Army assistance programs.

-A wide range of social services are provided by the Milwaukee Salvation Army.
+A wide range of social services are provided by the Milwaukee Salvation Army both in the city and the county.
+If they are found to be qualified, families in Milwaukee Wisconsin may be able to obtain utility bill assistance, emergency funds for paying rent or mortgage, free food or Christmas toys, clothing, and other aid including free back to school supplies.
 All applicants will need to apply, and their request will be reviewed based on many factors.
-If they are found to be qualified, families in Milwaukee Wisconsin may be able to obtain utility bill assistance, emergency funds for paying rent or mortgage, food, clothing, and other aid.

 Case workers from the Salvation Army will review an applicant’s request based on their income and expenses, initiative and possibility of financial recovery.
-The Milwaukee County staff will also review eligibility for public assistance, and of course another key is the availability of funds and community resources in Milwaukee.
-Most of the aid is paid out by the Emergency Assistance Program and is offered to those faced with a crisis due to loss of employment, illness, medical emergency, death, fire, or some other disaster.
+The Milwaukee County staff will also review eligibility for public assistance, and of course another key is the availability of funds as well as community resources in Milwaukee.
+Most of the aid is paid out by the Salvation Army Emergency Assistance Program and is offered to those faced with a crisis due to loss of employment, illness, medical emergency, death, fire, or some other disaster.

 In addition, in order to apply for emergency help, applicants will need to be eighteen years of age or older, and provide verification of residency, income, identification, and also their overall financial need.
 Some of the assistance is provided by the Milwaukee Salvation Army, and other aid is paid out in partnership with referrals to other agencies.
-Resources available from Emergency Assistance may include free food, new or gently used clothing, furniture or household items, or pastoral care.
+Resources available from Emergency Assistance may include free food, new or gently used clothing, furniture or household items, Family Store items, or pastoral care.
 Some of the monetary assistance can be used for paying rent or mortgages, utility and heating bills, medications, or transportation expenses.

 Rent and housing assistance may be provided from the Salvation Army’s Rapid Re-Housing Program.
 The agency works with non-profits in Milwaukee such as Hope House, Community Advocates, Cathedral Center, Social Development Commission-Family Support Center, and the City of Milwaukee Housing Authority.
 This resource can provide emergency rent assistance and associated social services/intensive case management.